Learning a second language offers proven benefits for intelligence, memory, and concentration and lowered risks of dementia and Alzheimer’s.

 How Music Affects the Brain for the Better

-Learn a Second Language — Three Words at a Time
+Easily Learn a New Language — Three Words at a Time

 If you don’t already know a second language, it’s never too late to learn.